MadoShi64/rstep/README.md

 rstep provides simple functions to automatize the different tasks when performing 1D or 2D STEP [(Mougin et al. 1995)](https://www.sciencedirect.com/science/article/abs/pii/0034425794001268) simulation.
-It prepares the input data (meteo (file.mto), sol (file.sol), animal load (file.cha), vegetation (file.veg)…) for STEP simulation, by cleaning and formatting the data.
-It provides a simple workflow with a set of functions to automatize the visualisation of the model outputs (1D: plots and 2D: maps), using several functions some of which come from other packages in the R environment.
+It run the STEP model form R and prepares the input data (meteo (file.mto), sol (file.sol), animal load (file.cha), vegetation (file.veg)…) for STEP simulation, by cleaning and formatting the data.
+It provides a simple workflow for the model parametrization and calibration, with a set of functions to automatize the visualisation of the model outputs (1D: plots and 2D: maps), using several functions some of which come from other packages in the R environment.

 ## Installation